umee-network/docs/docs/governance/community-dao/educators.md

 # Educators

-> TLDR: Educators are expected to create and distribute high quality educational content to help onboard the next generation of DeFi users to Umee.
+> TLDR: Educators are expected to create and distribute high quality educational content to help onboard the next generation of DeFi users to UX.

 > To get started as an educator:
-> - Visit the #start-here channel in the "Community DAO" section of [Umee's Discord](https://discord.gg/umee);
+> - Visit the #start-here channel in the "Community DAO" section of [UX's Discord](https://discord.gg/umee);
 > - Assign yourself the "CD Contributor" role and "CD Educator" role;
 > - Check the #cd-announcements and #education-rfc channels to get an idea of the type of contributions the committee will be looking for;
 > - [Use this form to submit each piece of original educational content you create](https://dyno.gg/form/d8092e21).